Article III: Academic Conduct

 - that the student can decline to answer a question which may result in self-incrimination.
 (The student who chooses this action does so with the full knowledge that all aspects of the student conduct process will continue.);

 - that the student is permitted and encouraged to read the Honor Committee Report that is developed by the Review Panel.
 The report is generated only when a possible violation is forwarded to the Campus Life and Community Standards Committee.
 The report is available in the Center for Student Success.

 Section 3.
 Review Panel’s Responsibilities

 - The Review Panel should interview the accuser(s) and the instructor of the course in question during the course of its investigation.
 Additionally, any prospective witnesses should be questioned.

 - The Review Panel shall inform the accused student(s) of the time and place of the meeting.

-- Review Panels should be recorded on tape.
-This tape will be kept by the Moderator until the process is concluded and all right of appeal exhausted, after which it will be erased or destroyed.
-The tape is the property of Allegheny College.
+- Review Panels should be recorded.
+This recording will be kept by the Moderator until the process is concluded and all right of appeal exhausted, after which it will be erased or destroyed.
+The recording is the property of Allegheny College.
 Additionally, notes will be taken during the Review Panel meeting and during any interviews conducted.
-Each party will review and sign the notes attributed to him/her.
+Each party will review and sign the notes attributed to them.

 - Review Panels will be conducted in confidence, with only one person testifying at a time.
 When the Review Panel convenes, the Moderator will proceed as follows: